 Our playgrounds and pathways can become very slippery during cold weather and we have a duty of care to provide, as far as possible, a safe route into and out of the school site for pupils, parents, staff and visitors.

 Consequently, when the surfaces are slippery, we will take the decision to restrict access via certain routes by keeping gates locked.
-We have three access points, the main one being on Havelock Road at the front of the school.
-It will always be our priority to make this the main route into school on frosty days, so the gate on Cobden Street on to the North Street playground and the gate on High Town Road onto the High Town Road playground will remain locked.
+We have seven access points, the main one being on Havelock Road at the front of the school.
+It will always be our priority to make this the main route into school on frosty days, so the gates on Cobden Street and North Street and the gates on High Town Road will remain locked.

 Always take care as you walk along the public pavements around the school boundary.
 These surfaces are unlikely to be treated by Luton Borough Council and we are not permitted to treat the public pathways.
 Inside the school grounds, we will spread grit to make routes that are as safe as possible for our pupils to walk from the Havelock Road gate to their normal classroom entry point.